zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-02-inheritance-composition.md

         self.medals = medals  # Composition: Athlete has Medals
 ```

+Note: The code above include [type annotations](https://typing.python.org/en/latest/spec/annotations.html).
+Type
+annotations (type hints) are an optional notation in Python that specifies te tyoe of a parameter or function result.
+It
+tells the programme using the function or class what kind of data to pass and what kind of data to expect when a value
+is returned.

 To create an athlete with medals:

 ```python
 # Create medals
 medal1 = Medal("gold", "Paris 2024 design", date(2023, 7, 1))